Trapped in a Trap: Coaxial Traps in Multiband Antennas

 - Do traps always kill efficiency? — Not always.
 One carefully tuned trap per leg can work, but multiple traps quickly add loss and narrow bandwidth.

-- What’s better than a coaxial trap? — Non-resonant (mean-frequency) traps maintain symmetry, improve radiation, and reduce voltage stress.
+- What’s better than a coaxial trap? — Non-resonant or mean-frequency traps maintain symmetry, improve radiation, and reduce voltage stress.

 - Can I homebrew coaxial traps? — Yes, but weatherproofing is critical.
 Moisture ingress is the #1 killer of coax traps.